tinue/sharp-pocket-computer/pc1600-serial/README.md

 The PC-1600 is connected to the Raspberry Pi, and sending / receiving happens on the Raspberry Pi via a remote `ssh` session from the Mac.

+### CE-158X for the PC-1500/A

+The PC-1500 does not have a serial port built in.
+There was an add-on from Sharp called "CE-158" which provided a serial and a parallel port.
+Jeff Birt built a modern equivalent of this add-on, and sells it under the name [CE-158X](https://www.soigeneris.com/ce-158x-serial-parallel-interface-for-sharp-pc-1500).
+This software works with the USB port of this device.
+By default, the PC-1500 uses the serial port of the CE-158X.
+In order to switch to the USB Port, enter `SETDEV U1,CI,CO`.
+Then you can use e.g. `CLOADa` and use this application to send a .bas file to the PC-1500.

 ## Software
 ### SharpCommunicator
 The Sharp Communicator comes in the form of an executable JAR file.
 You need